Art Nehf: Early life

-Nehf was born in Terre Haute, Indiana, and attended the Rose Polytechnic Institute in Terre Haute.
+Nehf was born in Terre Haute, Indiana.
 His parents were Charles T. Nehf and Wilhelmina Neukom.
+His paternal grandparents were Wesley Andrew Nehf & Katherina C. Boss who were both born in Germany.
+He attended the Rose Polytechnic Institute in Terre Haute and earned a degree in electrical engineering in 1914.
 Art married Elizabeth B. May on November 1, 1916.

 Career overview

 Besides finishing with a 184–120 record and a 3.20 ERA in 451 games, Nehf had 182 complete games and 28 shutouts (30 including postseason) in 319 starts.
 He had 13 career saves and also picked up a total of 844 strike outs in 2707 2/3 innings pitched.

 Some years, he pitched as a starter only, and some as a relief pitcher and a starter, but he was always solid in both roles, earning a reputation around the majors as an always-consistent pitcher.

 Batting

 Nehf had a .210 career batting average with 8 home runs and 76 RBIs.
 Of his 8 home runs, 2 came in one game in 1924.
 It was his only multiple home run season.
 Art Nehf was the last pitcher to have 3 hits in a World Series game (Game 1~October 4, 1924) until Orel Hershiser tied that record in 1988 (Game 2~October 16).